preactjs/signals/.changeset/tender-pianos-love.md

 "@preact/signals": minor
 ---

-Removed difference in behaviour between adapters.
-Now signals inserted into jsx can display not only text but other jsx as well
+Removed difference in behaviour between adapters, signals that use a JSX value will correctly re-render the whole component rather than attempting the JSX-Text optimization.